aufacicenta/rapydbot/docs/up-and-running.md

 <h2 id="telegramsetup">Telegram Setup</h2>
 <br>

-In order to run your rapydbot instance you must first talk to the parent of all bots, [BotFather](https://telegram.me/BotFather).
-Tell him that you want to create
-a new bot, you can give it whatever name you want.
+In order to run your rapydbot instance you must first talk to [BotFather](https://telegram.me/BotFather).
+Tell him that you want to create a new bot, you can give it whatever name you want.

 BotFather will respond to you with the access token necessary to use the Telegram Bot API, You can see an example below.